+Try placing your hands on different parts of your body.
+You can touch your chest, neck, or face softly.
 You can also focus on body parts that you like about yourself.
-Highlighting your long legs or the curve of your hip can result in excellent boudoir photos.
+Highlighting your long legs or the curve of your hips can result in excellent boudoir photos.

-Even if you want to look casual and natural in your DIY boudoir photos, it’s a good idea to try different hairstyles and makeups beforehand.
+Even if you want to look casual and natural in your DIY boudoir photos, trying different hairstyles and makeup beforehand is a good idea.

-You can also decide to treat yourself and get your hair and makeup done before your boudoir shoot.
-But if you vote for DIY, practice a few times so that you can focus on taking photos on the big day.
+You can also treat yourself and professionally get your hair and makeup done before your boudoir shoot.
+But if you go the DIY route, practice your looks so you can focus on taking photos on the big day.

 Choose an outfit that makes you feel comfortable and fits your style.
-It’s also okay to try yourself in a different role.
+A photoshoot is a great time to try different boudoir ideas!
 But always opt for something that lets you be yourself.

-Every photograph gets more exciting if it showcases hints of a story.
-Boudoir photography is an excellent opportunity to use your fantasy.
+Every photograph is more exciting if it showcases or hints at a story.
+Boudoir photography is an excellent opportunity to delve into fantasy.
 The more sensual, the better.

 But you don’t need a partner to get amazing DIY boudoir pictures.
-The session is about you, so feel free to think of everything that feels pleasant.
+The session is about you, so think of everything that feels pleasant.

-Boudoir photographers often have a hard time trying to get their client loose enough for the shoot.
-In DIY boudoir photography, you don’t have this issue.
+Boudoir photographers often have a hard time trying to get their clients relaxed for a photoshoot.
+But with these DIY boudoir photography ideas, you won’t have this issue.